MartinWie/AEnv/README.md

 **MFA**

-First of all multi-factor authentication is highly suggested!
+Multi-factor authentication is highly suggested!

 https://lmgtfy.com/?q=why+mfa+is+important

 Ok, all jokes aside especially for production parameters your IAM users should require MFA authentication at least for production parameters.

-So even when a password/account from one of your users gets compromised and let's be realistic here, this will definitely happen to your company/project so better prepare for that event!

-"How can we mitigate the damage"

 At least in my humble opinion, this should be a "better be safe than sorry" point.